What is data loss prevention?

 The data held by your company is a potential money earner for hackers.
 So, you have to properly defend your network against intrusion.
 However, authorized users also present a security risk.
 They might be tricked into passing on data to outsiders or might be motivated through resentment or greed to steal the company’s data.
 Preventing the copying of data onto portable devices, or printout, or sending data out through email, or a chat app is another important requirement of DLP.

-You won’t get all of your DLP needs fulfilled by the one tool.
+You likely won’t get all of your data loss prevention needs fulfilled by the one tool.
 However, many software providers produce suites of tools that fit together.
 There is a lot of overlap between data loss prevention, standard compliance, and data backup.
 You will need all of these to successfully protect and manage your company’s data.
-In this report, we will focus on DLP software.

 SolarWinds is a leading producer of IT infrastructure monitoring tools and its DLP solution is part of its Access Rights Manager.